 A distribution system built on blockchain that allows authors and publishers to configure the security, traceability, attribution, and distribution settings (including lending and reselling) of a digital document.

 Bublish is an online ebook creation and distribution platform along with a strong beta and social media marketing features.
 See Beta Readers and Beta Publishing for details.

-Draft2Digital (D2D) is a popular ebook creation and distribution service admired for its ease-of-use and customer support (email and telephone).
+Draft2Digital (D2D) is a popular ebook and print book creation and distribution service admired for its ease-of-use and customer support (email and telephone).
 Upload your manuscript, your cover, and basic sales information, and they do the rest.

 Your book gets distributed to Amazon KDP, Apple iBooks, B&N Nook, Kobo, Inktera, Scribd, 24Symbols, and Tolino.
 You can choose to opt out of any of them.
 (For example, if you’re already distributing to iBooks and Kobo via IngramSpark or directly.)

 They give you the EPUB to distribute in other places, such as IngramSpark, Amazon KDP, your own website, or using a service like Gumroad.
 You also get a PDF suitable for uploading to Amazon or IngramSpark.

 D2D sends pre-orders to almost all partners from 90 days to a year in advance.
 They are famous for their 24/7 customer support.
 You pay a 15% commission on net royalties (approx. 10% of list price) upon sale.